PerlFFI/FFI-Platypus/README.md

     least some understanding of C, (sadly) the C pre-processor, and some C++ caveats (since on some platforms Perl is compiled and linked with a C++ compiler).
-Platypus on the other hand could be used to call other compiled languages, like Rust, Go or even assembly, allowing you to focus on your strengths.
+Platypus on the other hand could be used to call other compiled languages, like Fortran, Rust, Go or even assembly, allowing you to focus on your strengths.

 - FFI / Platypus does not require a parser